balewgize/fullstackopen/part0/exercise-0.6.md

     Note right of browser: User types some content in the form and clicks on the "Save" button

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
-    activate server
+    activate server using AJAX request

     Note right of browser: The browser updates list of notes and sends the form data to the server

     server-->>browser: New note created message
+    deactivate server

-    Note right of browser: Now the newly created note will be displayed alongside the list of previous notes.
-It doesn't require a page reload this time
+    Note right of browser: Upon getting success message, updated list of notes will be displayed with refreshing the page
 ```